CloudyDino/Encryption/README.md

   - If you decide to encrypt each line seperately, then the word starts from the begining at the beginning of each line.

 ###RSA Encryption
 This is an RSA Encryption program that can create public and private keys as well as using the public and private keys to encrypt files.
+Not yet completed since it encrypts letter by letter.
  - When creating public and private keys, makes sure to enter in proper prime numbers.